pallets/click/docs/python3.rst

 --------------------------

-Click attempts to minimize the differences between Python 2 and Python 3 by following the best practices for both languages.
+Click attempts to minimize the differences between Python 2 and Python 3 by following best practices for both languages.

 In Python 2, the following is true: